quelgeek/pyngres/examples/README.md

 apisauto.py  apisconn.py  apiserr.py   apisprbr.py  apisrept.py  apissell.py
 apisblob.py  apiscopy.py  apisinit.py  apisprgt.py  apisroll.py

+There is also a Jupyter Notebook called **pyngres-demo-1.ipynb** that provides a walkthrough of using Pyngres.
+To actually run the Notebook you must have a running Ingres client and a running Jupyter server (see https://jupyter.org/install).

 ## Running Example Code

 Our examples expect Python 3.6 or higher.
 However, if you prefer to use an